sarahjin1004/Yut/README.md

 ## Project
 ![Alt text](/demo.png?raw=true "Optional Title")
 - The pieces can be dragged around, and the pieces can actually be updated with images of your choice.
-- By pressing "Roll!" button, you can see that it displays the player and the roll number.
+- By pressing "Roll!" button, you can see that it displays the player and the picture of number of Yut flipped.
-- Instead of Yut sticks, I have decided to implement with dice, with probabilities of rolling a certain number also accounted for.
+- The probabilities of rolling a certain number is also accounted for, according to the link above.
+- You can input the player's name to display on window.